jambus/JSpider/README.md

 It will create one ec2 intance and start script to install according required softwares.
-Then it will download source package from Github and install Then it will startup the pyspider and service on port 5000 and print the URL which can access via browser
+Then it will download source package from Github and install Then it will startup the pyspider and service on port 5000 and print the URL which can access console via browser

-5)
+5) Load spider python scripts and execute on pyspider console

 TBD